Events - overview¶

-The Beamable Events feature allows game makers to create engaging time-limited competitions and activities for players.
+The Beamable Events service allows game makers to create engaging time-limited competitions and activities for players.

-The purpose of this feature is to allow the game maker to set up a one-time Events competition for players.
+The purpose of this service is to allow the game maker to set up a one-time Events competition for players.

 Events provide a powerful way to drive player engagement through time-limited challenges, competitions, and special activities that create urgency and community participation.